Master's Thesis

 Download Read More.
 (PDF, 330 KB)

-contact: Livia Britschgi ()
+Contact: Livia Britschgi ()

 Wastewater treatment needs to become net-zero by 2050.
 The potent GHG and ozone depleting substance N2O (265 kgCO2-eq) dominates GHG emissions of wastewater treatment and accounts for around 20% of N2O emissions in Switzerland.
 To effectively reduce N2O emissions, we need to understand the mechanisms behind its formation which is related to microbial pathways, controlling parameters, process engineering and plant operation.
 Unfortunately, there is currently no N2O mechanistic model which is able to come up with those cross-plant reduction measures.
 On the other hand, multi-year N2O monitoring campaigns across different full-scale plants are available, yet their potential to reveal hidden relationships and mechanisms remains unexplored.
 This thesis aims to use insights from explainable machine learning (XAI) to build a mechanistic model which is able to reduce N2O emissions across different wastewater treatment plants in Switzerland and beyond.
-Download Read More (PDF, 306 KB)
+Download Read More (PDF, 208 KB)

-contact: Laurence Strubbe ()
+Contact: Laurence Strubbe ()

 While conventional WWTPs only focus on the removal of organic substrates and nutrients, water resource recovery facilities (WRRFs) will also aim at converting pollutants into valuable end-products.
 The current project aims at evaluating the conversion of organic carbon from municipal wastewater into bioplastics, i.e., poly-hydroxalkanoates (PHA).
 PHAs represent, to a certain extent, a relevant alternative to plastics produced by petro-chemical industry.
 Download Read More.
 (PDF, 486 KB)